flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/autoland.md

 ### ILS Approach

-- An autoland procedure is very similar to a normal ILS approach and landing
+- An Autoland procedure is very similar to a normal ILS approach and landing
 - Follow the Beginner Guide procedure until the end of this [chapter](../../beginner-guide/landing.md#3-preparation-and-checklist-for-landing)
-- Instead of what is described in the [Beginner Guide for manual landing](../../beginner-guide/landing.md#4-landing) you will not deactivate the Autopilot AP1 but instead you will activate the AP2
+- Instead of what is described in the [Beginner Guide for manual landing](../../beginner-guide/landing.md#4-landing) you will not deactivate the Autopilot AP1, but instead you will activate the AP2

 ### FMA Annunciations